terrier-org/terrier-core/doc/extend_retrieval.md

-<span>\[</span>[Previous: Extending Indexing](extend_indexing.html)<span>\]</span> <span>\[</span>[Contents](index.html)<span>\]</span> <span>\[</span>[Next: Pluggable Compression](compression.html)<span>\]</span>

 Extending Retrieval in Terrier
 ==============================

 Altering the retrieval process
 ------------------------------

-It is very easy to alter the retrieval process in Terrier, as there are many “hooks” at which external classes can be involved.
+It is very easy to alter the retrieval process in Terrier, as there are many *hooks* at which external classes can be involved.
 Firstly, you are free when writing your own application to render the results from Terrier in your own way.
 Results in Terrier come in the form of a [ResultSet](javadoc/org/terrier/matching/ResultSet.html).

-An application’s interface with Terrier is through the [Manager](javadoc/org/terrier/querying/Manager.html) class.
+An application's interface with Terrier is through the [Manager](javadoc/org/terrier/querying/Manager.html) class.
 The manager firstly pre-processes the query, by applying it to the configured [TermPipeline](javadoc/org/terrier/terms/TermPipeline.html).
-Then it calls the [Matching]() class, which is responsible for matching documents to the query, and scoring the documents using a [WeightingModel](javadoc/org/terrier/matching/models/WeightingModel.html).
+Then it calls the [Matching](javadoc/org/terrier/matching/Matching.html) class, which is responsible for matching documents to the query, and scoring the documents using a [WeightingModel](javadoc/org/terrier/matching/models/WeightingModel.html).
 Internally, Matching implementations use the [PostingListManager](javadoc/org/terrier/matching/PostingListManager.html) to open an [IterablePosting](javadoc/org/terrier/structures/postings/IterablePosting.html) for each query term.
 The overall score of a document to the entire query can be modified by using a [DocumentScoreModifier](javadoc/org/terrier/matching/dsms/DocumentScoreModifier.html), which can be set by the `matching.dsms` property.

 Once the [ResultSet](javadoc/org/terrier/matching/ResultSet.html) has been returned to the [Manager](javadoc/org/terrier/querying/Manager.html), there are two further phases, namely [PostProcessing](javadoc/org/terrier/querying/PostProcess.html) and [PostFiltering](javadoc/org/terrier/querying/PostFilter.html).
 In PostProcessing, the ResultSet can be altered in any way - for example, [QueryExpansion](javadoc/org/terrier/querying/QueryExpansion.html) expands the query, and then calls Matching again to generate an improved ranking of documents.
 PostFiltering is simpler, allowing documents to be either included or excluded - this is ideal for interactive applications where users want to restrict the domain of the documents being retrieved.